Transponder: Lap timing

+Car keys

 Many modern automobiles have keys with transponders hidden inside the plastic head of the key.
 The user of the car may not even be aware that the transponder is there, because there are no buttons to press.
 When a key is inserted into the ignition lock cylinder and turned, the car's computer sends a signal to the transponder.
 Unless the transponder replies with a valid code, the computer will not allow the engine to be started.
 Transponder keys have no battery; they are energized by the signal itself.

-Road

-Electronic toll collection systems such as E-ZPass in the eastern United States use RFID transponders to identify vehicles.
-Highway 407 in Ontario, Canada, is one of the world's first completely automated toll highways.